ThamimHayath/ai-customer-support-assistant/README.md

 # NexaSupport AI — Customer Support Assistant

-A production-ready AI-powered customer support chatbot built with the **Claude API (claude-sonnet-4-6)**.
+A production-ready AI-powered customer support chatbot built with the **Groq API**.
 Designed for gaming and SaaS companies, it handles multi-category support conversations with real-time AI responses, escalation detection, and a clean responsive UI.

 > 🔗 **[Live Demo](https://ThamimHayath.github.io/ai-customer-support-assistant)**